 When and how do I join?

 Our FLL Challenge teams begin meeting in early July to get ready to tackle the new challenge that gets released the first week of August.
-We try to have all our students on board every year in July.
+We try to have all our FLL Challenge teams filled every year by the beginning of July.

 Meet the Mentors